-\$76.9MM
+\$92.6MM

-The Development Drilling category of expenditures encompasses all new well and replacement well drilling activity, as well as maintenance and replacement of drilling equipment within the Unit.
-Funds for development drilling are based on the assumption that 39 wells will be developed and/or replaced during the Plan year using a drilling pace equivalent to approximately 1.5 drilling rigs.
+The Development Drilling category of expenditures encompasses all replacement well drilling activity, as well as maintenance and replacement of drilling equipment within the Unit.
+Funds for development drilling are based on the assumption that 36 wells will be developed during the Plan year using a drilling pace equivalent to approximately 1.5 drilling rig.
+Additional funding might be required during the year for any incremental drilling activity.

-Drilling and completing wells, as well as redrilling and recompleting existing wells, account for 97 percent of the funding provided in this Category.
+Drilling and completing wells account for majority of the funding provided in this Category.
 Included in these activities is funding for rig move-in, drilling and casing, completion activities, drilling rig in-zone plugs and conditional abandonments, and unscheduled activity (fishing operations, cement squeezing, special logging, contract drilling services).